cbrandolino/log/books.md

 ## June 2018

-- Vamps and Tramos, Camille Paglia, 3
+- Vamps and Tramps, Camille Paglia, 3
 - The Book of Why, Judea Pearl and Dana MacKenzie, 4.5

 ## May 2018